agile-ts/documentation/docs/packages/core/features/agile-instance/Introduction.md

 });
 ```
 We aren't limited to the `localStorage` and can create Interfaces to nearly any [Storage](../storage/Introduction.md) we prefer saving data in.
-For instance, that is necessary in a Mobile Environment, since there the `localStorage` doesn't exists, and we have to resort to the Async Storage.
+For instance, that is necessary for a Mobile Environment since the `localStorage` doesn't exist, and we have to resort to the Async Storage.
 With `App.registerStorage()` we register a new [Storage](../storage/Introduction.md) to AgileTs.

 | Type            | Default     | Required |